 Curtin has strong research and development rankings

 Curtin is widely recognised for research that solves real-world challenges.
-In the Federal Government’s Excellence in Research Australia evaluation, Curtin was rated above, or well above, world standard for 26 different areas of research!
+In the Federal Government’s Excellence in Research Australia evaluation, Curtin was rated at or above the world standard in 95 per cent of the research fields assessed!

 Graduate career-ready and employable

-Curtin collaborates with some of the largest companies in Australia and internationally to ensure our research and education is relevant and that you graduate highly employable.
-In the Good Universities Guide 2017, which assesses the performance of Australian universities, Curtin received a five star rating (out of five) for learner engagement and skills development.
+Curtin collaborates with some of the biggest companies in Australia and internationally, to ensure our research and education is relevant and that you graduate highly employable.
+In the Good Universities Guide 2021, which assesses the performance of Australian universities, we received a five star rating (out of five) for teaching quality, learning resources, skills development, learner engagement and overall experience.